linmicarm/cafe-compass/README.md

 # Café Compass ☕🧭

-A café discovery API for finding cozy, wifi-friendly workspaces.
+**[▶ Live demo](https://cafe-compass-web.onrender.com/)** · A full-stack café discovery app for finding cozy, wifi-friendly workspaces.
 Filter cafés by **vibe**, **wifi quality**, **noise level**, and **outlet availability** — then read reviews and browse curated collections like *Deep Work Spots*.

-Built to demonstrate **relational modeling in Postgres**: two many-to-many joins, a one-to-many, enum-typed filter columns, and a live aggregate view — all behind a clean Express API.
+Built to demonstrate **relational modeling in Postgres**: two many-to-many joins, a one-to-many, enum-typed filter columns, and a live aggregate view — all behind a clean Express API, with a React + Leaflet front end.
 Seed data is hand-authored around Columbus, OH neighborhoods.

-> **Stack:** React + Vite · Leaflet · Node.js · Express · PostgreSQL (`pg`)
+> **Stack:** React + Vite · Leaflet · Node.js · Express · PostgreSQL (`pg`) · deployed on Render
 > **Scope:** v1 is user-less by design — reviews and collections are global.
 Accounts + auth are the headline stretch feature (see *If I built it again*).

+> **Note:** the API runs on Render's free tier, which sleeps after inactivity — the first load after idle may take ~30s to wake.

 The front end is a **list-led layout**: café cards are the hero in a responsive grid, with a story sidebar (intro + filters) on the left and a companion Leaflet map on the right.
 The map and list are linked bidirectionally — hover a card and its pin lifts; hover a pin and its card lifts; click either and the map pans to that café, opens its popup, and scrolls the card into view.
 On mobile the layout collapses to a Map/List toggle.